New staff publications

 Professor Christine Wong published a piece for East Asia Forum on progress in China's fiscal reforms.
 A version of this piece is the Centre's Research Brief for June 2017

-Professor Wong's paper 'China’s war on air pollution: Can existing governance structures support new ambitions?' (co-authored with Valerie Karplus), is now available online in The China Quarterly.
+Professor Christine Wong co-authored a paper with Valerie Kurplus, 'China’s war on air pollution: Can existing governance structures support new ambitions?', and is now available online in The China Quarterly.

 Dr Sarah Rogers has co-authored a journal article on China's hydropolitics in the journal WIREs Water